 The guidance document rejects the previous problem/solution approach and indicates that the determination of whether claimed subject-matter is patentable subject-matter begins with claims construction to determine the essential claim elements, which aligns with both Choueifaty and Free World Trust.

 The new guidance departs from Choueifaty, however, with requiring the identification of an “actual invention” after purposively construing the claims to determine the essential claim elements, citing the Federal Court of Appeal in Amazon4.
-However, instead of looking to the subject-matter of the claims as purposively construed as the “actual invention” as the Amazon Court suggests5, the new guidance document seems to stray from both Choueifaty and Amazon by once again requiring a problem/solution analysis to determine the “actual invention”, stating that “[a]n actual invention may consist of either a single element that provides a or of a combination of elements that cooperate together to provide a ” (emphasis added).
+However, instead of looking to the subject-matter of the claims as purposively construed as the “actual invention” as the Amazon Court suggests5, the new guidance document seems to stray from both Choueifaty and Amazon by once again requiring a problem/solution analysis to determine the “actual invention”, stating that “[a]n actual invention may consist of either a single element that provides a solution to a problem or of a combination of elements that cooperate together to provide a solution to a problem” (emphasis added).
 The CIPO’s view is that “[a]n element of a claimed invention that is identified as essential for establishing the fences of the monopoly under purposive construction is not necessarily part of the actual invention”, and so the CIPO’s new guidance once again provides a problem/solution mechanism for striking essential claim elements.

 The instruction to deem essential claim elements as determined by a purposive construction to not form part of an “actual invention” directly contradicts the Supreme Court of Canada’s findings in Free World Trust and the guidance of Choueifaty by divorcing the essential elements test from an “actual invention”, and suggesting that the “actual invention” can be determined without regard for essential elements as purposely construed.